Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/16_Bluetooth.rst

 (1) After download image to your AmebaPro2 board, reset it.
 The default
     device name is BLE_PERIPHERAL.

-(2) Download apps such as “LightBlue” or “nRF Connect” and use as GATT
+(2) Download apps such as "LightBlue" or "nRF Connect" and use as GATT
     Client to connect it.

 (3) ATBp is an AT command for BT Peripheral.
-Using “ATBp=1” to initialize BT Peripheral stack, which can send advertising  package out and scannable by other devices.
+Using "ATBp=1" to initialize BT Peripheral stack, which can send advertising  package out and scannable by other devices.
 Below is the BT peripheral example initialization success log.

 .. code-block:: bash